 An explosion of new technologies is revolutionizing oceanography and providing unprecedented access to once inaccessible places such as the twilight zone.
 We plan to use and extend these technologies, including autonomous robots, remotely operated vehicles, autonomous floats and profilers, and the sensors they carry, to address key questions about twilight zone biomass and biodiversity, food web dynamics, animal life history and behavior, and carbon cycling and climate connections.
 We also aim to link these tools into an “underwater internet” that will help inform scientific exploration, public engagement, and policy decisions.

-Ken Buesseler & Melissa Omand (U. Rhode Island), Ken Buesseler has been collaborating on the development of MINIONS.
+In a project led by Melissa Omand (U. Rhode Island), Ken Buesseler has been collaborating on the development of MINIONS.
 These are small, inexpensive devices that can be deployed by the dozens at sites throughout the ocean twilight zone to take pictures of falling carbon particles, what we refer to as marine snow.
 A MINION, short for MINiature IsOpycNal floats is a small, neutrally buoyant float.
 Each is carefully ballasted to sink to a specific depth in the ocean, where it will drift along with the currents, taking pictures of marine particles as they fall past the MINION and through the twilight zone into the deep ocean.

 Read more about MINIONS Here: Chasing Ocean Snowflakes, Oceanus, March 7, 2019 OR Watch the video below!

 Why are we studying the Ocean Twilight Zone?
 Watch WHOI Researcher Heidi Sosik present at TED.

 This project is funded under a unique model called the Audacious Project; a new model to inspire change.

 This project involves many researchers at WHOI, URI and Elsewhere.
 More information about each can be found by scrolling down on the following webpage: https://twilightzone.whoi.edu/our-bold-ideas/